The genesis of JZCP can be traced back to Mezzanine Capital and Investment Trust plc (“MCIT”) which was listed on the London Stock Exchange in 1986.

 MCIT provided retail and institutional investors access to microcap buyouts in the US.
 MCIT evolved to become JZ Equity Partners (“JZEP”) and in 2008 became JZCP.
 JZCP's current portfolio has evolved to include substantial investments in private businesses within both the United States and Western Europe.
 JZCP has accumulated a significant portfolio of real estate in Brooklyn, New York and South Florida.

-JZCP also began trading on the London Stock Exchange's Specialist Fund Market (“SFM”) in 2012, and that same year made a commitment to make an annual distribution in the form of dividends (paid through semi-annual instalments) in an amount equal to 3% of its net assets.
+JZCP began trading on the London Stock Exchange's Specialist Fund Market (“SFM”) in 2012, and that same year made a commitment to make an annual distribution in the form of dividends (paid through semi-annual instalments) in an amount equal to 3% of its net assets.

 JZCP is a member of LPEQ, the industry association of UK listed private equity investment companies, and the Association of Investment Companies.

 In December 2015, JZI Fund III, L.P. (“Fund III”) closed its fundraising at €400 million.
 JZCP has committed €75 million to Fund III.
 In addition, JZCP’s co-founders and investment advisers, David Zalaznick and Jay Jordan, along with the European management team have committed €25 million.
 The balance of the €400 million has been committed by several leading institutional investors and family offices.

 Fund III enables JZCP to expand and diversify its investment portfolio in Western Europe.
 Fund III will invest principally in lower middle market companies in Western Europe, focusing on businesses with enterprise values generally between €15 million and €150 million and the ability to generate EBITDA of generally between €5 million to €20 million per annum.